kagent-dev/kmcp/README.md

 ```

 **Subcommands:**
-- `sync [environment]` - Sync secrets to a Kubernetes environment from a local .env file
+- `sync [environment]` - Sync secrets to a Kubernetes environment from a local .env file.
+The environment is defined in the kmcp.yaml file.

 **Sync Flags:**
 - `--from-file` - Source .env file to sync from (default: ".env")